sekoyo/react-image-crop/README.md

 }
 ```

-#### crop (optional*)
+#### crop (required*)

 All crop values are in percentages, and are relative to the image.
 All crop params are optional.

-*optional: While you can initially omit the crop object, any subsequent change will need to be saved to state in the `onChange` callback and passed here.
+*: While you can initially omit the crop object, any subsequent change will need to be saved to state in the `onChange` callback and passed here.

 ```js
 crop: {